CDV-700 6B Geiger Counter With Original Phones | LiFePo Battery and Insulating Foam Pad |

 Stranded wire was used to link the regulator board to the counter board.
 Three wires attach the board to the counter: green/white for ground, red for regulated 6V and yellow/black for switched 7-20V.
 The 6V line connects to the main board via a 2 pin header and through a blue rectangular jumper.
 The jumper can be removed and a current meter can be inserted across the header to monitor the current through the 6V line when calibrating the oscillator current.

 The original CDV-700 circuit has a split battery power supply that draws less current in the lower 0-3V line and more current in the upper 3-6V line.
 To compensate for this when using a single voltage supply, a 3.1V diode string regulator was wired between the 3V line and ground.
 The red power LED is run from the 0-3V line, it's drive current is essentially free since it would otherwise be wasted in the diode regulator.
 The diode regulator is mounted on the counter's main circuit board.
 It can be seen inside of some translucent spaghetti tubing in the circuit board photo.
-A 470uF electrolytic capacitor is attached between the 3V line and ground, it is used to filter the oscillator signal from the 3V bus.
-The capacitor was secured to the circuit board with some hot-melt glue.
+A 470uF electrolytic capacitor is attached between the 3V line and ground, it is used to filter the oscillator signal from the 3V bus and boost the oscillator's signal strength.
+The capacitor was secured to the circuit board with hot-melt glue.

 A pair of 3.7V, 2.6AH LiFePo (Lithium-Iron Polymer) batteries power the modified Geiger counter.
 The cells are installed in a dual 18650 size battery holder and should be surrounded by closed-cell foam to keep them from moving around the case and shorting out.
 LiFePo batteries can release a large amount of energy if they are shorted out, follow the manufacturer's guidelines carefully.
 The two wires that connect the battery to the circuit board should be installed with mating connectors so that the battery holder and cells can be easily removed and recharged in an external charger.